Jeanyvesbourdoncle/Behavioral-Cloning-End-To-End-Learning/README.md

 This lab requires:
-•	CarND Term1 Starter Kit, download [here] (https://github.com/udacity/CarND-Term1-Starter-Kit)
+•	CarND Term1 Starter Kit, download here : https://github.com/udacity/CarND-Term1-Starter-Kit

 The lab environment can be created with this CarND Term1 Starter Kit.